JennyCloud/Azure-Zero-to-Hero/MiniLabs/04-EntraID-UserRole/README.md

-# 🔐 Lab 4 – Microsoft Entra ID User + Role
+# 🔐 Mini Lab 4 – Microsoft Entra ID User + Role

 ## 🧠 Overview
 This lab demonstrates how to create and manage a user in **Microsoft Entra ID (formerly Azure Active Directory)** using **PowerShell** and assign them a **Reader** role at the resource group level.